Current Travel Advice for Customers.Click here

 Spanish is the official language but English is widely spoken as a second language in the tourist areas.
 Most people you encounter will have at least a basic understanding of English.
 Nevertheless, it might be worth brushing up on your Spanish a little – it may not be required, but it may well make things easier.

 The Mexican Peso is the local currency, although it is often the case that US dollars are accepted, especially in tourist areas.
 It’s best to check rather than to assume, and may be true that some shops will give a less-than-favourable exchange rate if you want to pay in US dollars.
 Credit cards are widely accepted.

 110-120V, 60 Hz, flat two pronged plugs (US/Canada standard)

 Health requirements often change, so check with your GP or specialist travel clinic in advance of your holiday for specific information related to your travel and medical history.
-Additional information can be found by visiting NaTHNaC or MASTA Travel health.
+Additional information can be found by visiting MASTA Travel health.

 The sun is very bright and strong in Cancun, this means that UV rays will burn you very quickly if your skin is used to less intense sunlight.
 The use of high factor sun cream is absolutely essential and topping up is a good idea if you’re out in the sun for much of the day.

 Equally, you should drink plenty of water to avoid sunstroke and dehydration.
 Be aware that most resorts and high-quality restaurants will use a water filtration system to ensure tap water is safe to drink, however, if you find yourself away from your resort you should stick to bottled water to make sure it’s safe.
 Tap water outside of the resorts is not safe to drink.